 Roth 401K Conversion

-The Individual 401(k) Plans allow for the conversion of pre-tax 401K funds to an after-tax Roth sub-account in the Individual 401(k) Plan.
+The Individual 401(k) Plans allows the conversion of pre-tax 401K funds to an after-tax Roth sub-account in the Individual 401(k) Plan.
 However, the Individual 401(k) Plan participant must pay income tax on the amount that converts.

 Offset the Cost of Your Plan with a Tax Deduction